 Before Using Different Weights

-Always pre-wash your fabric and if you are mixing fabrics on one garment, make sure that they use the same laundering method.
+Always pre-wash your fabric and if you are mixing fabrics on one garment, make sure that they can use the same laundering method.

 Using a denim spandex blend is great for making comfortable everyday wear.
 However, this fabric wears out quickly.
 If your goal is a comfortable garment that will last, you might want to use a more durable fabric like jersey cotton.